 - Don’t let a contractor convince you to “gas & go”.
 In other words, don’t add R-22 without having a leak search performed.

 - Locate the leak!
 A good contractor will have an electronic leak detector that will allow them to locate the leak most of the time.

 - If possible, repair the leak.
 Some leaks are on copper fittings or weld joints, and can be repaired.
-If it’s repairable, pay the money to have it repaired so you don’t have to keep paying for Freon.
+If it’s repairable, pay the money to have it repaired so you don’t have to keep paying for refrigerant.

 - Replace the component.
 If repair isn’t an option, replace the component that is leaking.
 You may be better off replacing the component anyway, depending on how old the equipment is.